 If there are too many unknowns to set a committed or aspirational OKR, consider using a learning OKR instead.
 Rather than setting a goal around what you are striving to accomplish, a learning OKR frames it around what you are trying to learn.
 Create and implement a mix of these as you chart your business course.

 Tracking progress with OKRs

 Lots of people and companies set goals, but many don’t make them measurable.
 This setting and practice is what makes the OKR process unique: it informs the conversations for meeting a goal to clearly articulate what success looks like and encourage the continuous exchange of knowledge and ideas about how to get there.

 Mistake #4: No system for goals and priorities

 And finally, as you build out your business, create a cadence to talk about your goals and priorities.
 In terms of when to implement OKRs as you start your own business, we recommend you undertake this step as soon as your team grows too big to sit around the same table.
 In other words, OKRs are an incredible tool to help you stay aligned as the team grows.

 How many North Star OKRs should a new business have?

 One.
 You should have one North Star OKR.
 This is the main thing, the item you focus on and always come back to.
-With that one objective, you have three to five (ideally three) key results that you can use to measure against the objective.
-The more you have the more it becomes messier and then it’s likely not an objective, it might be a KPI.
+With that one Objective, you have three to five Key Results that you can use to measure against the Objective.
+The more you have, the messier it becomes, and then it’s likely not an Objective, it might be a KPI.
 But that’s a story for another day.

 Tracking and Grading your effort with OKRs

 Want to learn more about using OKRs to start your business?
-Take our OKR 101 course or sign up for our Audacious newsletter.
+Take our OKRs 101 course or sign up for our Audacious newsletter.